CNBC Awards

 Next Chapter:

-Before we discuss the Progressive Wage Model, did you know around 48% of workers in Singapore feel underpaid despite rising living costs which is the highest percentage among five Asia-Pacific countries surveyed?
-This issue alone affects both individuals and businesses, making it harder to sustain a motivated and skilled workforce.
+Did you know that around 48% of workers in Singapore feel underpaid despite rising living costs, the highest among the five Asia-Pacific countries surveyed?
+This impacts individuals and businesses, making maintaining a motivated, skilled workforce challenging.

-Leveraging tools like HR System can simplify implementing such frameworks by automating compliance, tracking employee progress, and supporting productivity-based wage adjustments.
-Curious about how PWM can benefit your business and employees?
-Let’s explore its framework and advantages.
+HR systems can streamline PWM implementation by automating compliance, tracking employee progress, and supporting productivity-based wage adjustments.
+Want to learn how PWM can benefit your business and employees?
+Try our free demo to explore how HR software can help your business.

 Key Takeaways